-Figure 5.9: Lock-Based Parallel Double-Ended Queue Data Structure hashed array of simple lock-based double-ended queues on line 6.
-A high-performance implementation would of course use padding or special alignment directives to avoid false sharing.
+Figure 5.9: Lock-Based Parallel Double-Ended Queue Data Structure of course use padding or special alignment directives to avoid false sharing.

-Figure 5.10 shows the implementation of the enqueue and dequeue functions.
-Discussion will focus on the left-hand operations, as the right-hand operations are trivially derived from them.
+Figure 5.10 shows the implementation of the enqueue and dequeue functions.2 Discussion will focus on the left-hand operations, as the right-hand operations are trivially derived from them.

-Lines 1-13 show pdeq_dequeue_1 (), which left-dequeues and returns an element if possible, returning NULL otherwise.
+Lines 1-13 show pdeq_pop_1(), which left-dequeues and returns an element if possible, returning NULL otherwise.
 Line 6 acquires the left-hand spinlock, and line 7 computes the index to be dequeued from.
 Line 8 dequeues the element, and, if line 9 finds the result to be non-NULL, line 10 records the new left-hand index.
 Either way, line 11 releases the lock, and, finally, line 12 returns the element if there was one, or NULL otherwise.

-Lines 15-24 shows pdeq_enqueue_1 (), which left-enqueues the specified element.
-Line 19 acquires the left-hand lock, and line 20 picks up the left-hand index.
-Line 21 left-enqueues the specified element onto the double-ended queue indexed by the left-hand index.
-Line 22 updates the left-hand index, and finally line 23 releases the lock.
+Lines 29-38 shows pdeq_push_1(), which left-enqueues the specified element.
+Line 33 acquires the left-hand lock, and line 34 picks up the left-hand index.
+Line 35 left-enqueues the specified element onto the double-ended queue indexed by the left-hand index.
+Line 36 then updates the left-hand index and line 37 releases the lock.

-As noted earlier, the right-hand operations are completely analogous to their left-handed counterparts.
+As noted earlier, the right-hand operations are completely analogous to their left-handed counterparts, so their analysis is left as an exercise for the reader.